 Here are two independent lines of research suggesting that human activity has caused the current climate change.

 As carbon dioxide in the air increases, oxygen decreases.

-Scientists have observed that as carbon dioxide (CO2) in the air increases, oxygen decreases.
-This is what would happen if the increase in CO2 came from burning fossil fuels or forests.
-It’s because burning things containing carbon removes oxygen from the air, combining oxygen with carbon to produce CO2.
+Scientists have observed that oxygen decreases as carbon dioxide (CO2) in the air increases.
+This is what would happen if the increase in CO2 came from burning fossil fuels or forests because burning things containing carbon removes oxygen from the air, combining oxygen with carbon to produce CO2.

 This observation suggests that burning plants or fossil fuels has caused the increase in atmospheric CO2.
-It also challenges the idea that CO2 is coming from other sources, like volcanic eruptions.
+It also challenges the idea that CO2 comes from other sources, like volcanic eruptions.

 The light carbon in atmospheric carbon dioxide is increasing

 Scientists observe that the atmosphere’s carbon dioxide (CO2) increasingly contains light carbon: the isotope carbon-12.
 This increase in “light carbon” is evidence that humans have caused the current global heating.